kewde/node-bitcoin/Readme.md

 The API is equivalent to the API document [here](https://doc.shadowproject.io/#json-rpc-api-reference).
+The documentation on the website is not yet up to date (not all Bitcoin JSON RPC commands are valid), you're better off checking the actual client or in the file `/lib/commands.js`.

 The methods are exposed as lower camelcase methods on the `shadowcash.Client` object, or you may call the API directly using the `cmd` method.